hubplanner/API/Sections/project.md

 ```

 In the response you will get automatically generated `_id` of custom resource rate, which you should keep in update calls.
 Both resource id and billing rate id must exist in system.
 Billing rate is assigned automatically from the billing rate.
+You can read more on billing rate management under [billing rates](https://github.com/hubplanner/API/blob/master/Sections/billingrate.md).

 ###### Legacy Billing